 By Car:

-Years ago there was no bridge to Ile de Ré but nowadays simply cross the three kilometre long bridge, Le Pont De L’Ile de Ré, connecting La Rochelle to Ile de Ré.
+Years ago there was no bridge to Ile de Ré but nowadays simply cross the three-kilometre-long bridge, Le Pont De L’Ile de Ré, connecting La Rochelle to Ile de Ré.
 The toll includes the crossing there and back.
 Rates are double in the summer months.
 Check here for further information.

-By Bus From La Rochelle:
+By Bus From La Rochelle to La Flotte:

 Nouvelle Aquitaine buses, #3 and #3E, leave from in front of the train station.
 These red and white buses are not to be confused with the yellow buses that provide city service in La Rochelle.

 In the fall of 2020, there was construction in front of the train station.
 The buses that leave for Ile de Re (#3) are found with your back to the station, to the RIGHT.
 Alternately, if you are staying in La Rochelle, the buses also stop at Place de Verdun.
 Check here for the bus schedule.
-Off-season, the buses are not that frequent.
+Off-season, the buses to La Flotte are not that frequent.

 By Bicycle:

-In the summer months it is possible to take your bicycle across to Ile de Ré on the bus.
+In the summer months, it is possible to take your bicycle across to Ile de Ré on the bus.
 Racks are attached to the buses but are only available in July and August.

 Alternately, rent a bicycle in La Rochelle and cycle across the 3 km long bridge.
 There is a bicycle lane and a pedestrian lane.